by Arthur Miller

 - Abigail instructs all the young girls on what they can and cannot say about what they did with Tituba.
 She threatens to kill them if they reveal anything else.

 - Abigail flirts with John Proctor.
-She tries to get him to admit that he still wants her but expresses anger toward his wife for “blackening” her name in the village.
+She tries to get him to admit that he still wants her and expresses anger toward his wife for “blackening” her name in the village.

 - Abigail admits to Proctor that Betty is just pretending.